Skip to main content

 It can be remedied by a little baking soda and vinegar solution you can make at home.

-1. Turn your shower faucet ON.
+1. Turn your shower faucet on.

-2. Turn it to a WARM setting.
+2. Turn it to a warm setting.

 3. Add half a cup of baking soda to your drain.